 Do I have to replace my missing teeth?

 It is actually very important that you replace your missing teeth.
 Not only can it lead to a drop in self-esteem but it can also impact your oral health.
 Once a tooth is lost, the bone in that area will begin to deteriorate.
 Over the years, the lower half of the face will begin to collapse, adding years to your appearance.
 A void in a row of teeth will cause teeth to shift.
 Additionally missing teeth can lead to jaw misalignment and increased risk of tooth decay and gum disease.
-Dr. Drew Shulman, a Philadelphia dentist, will recommend replacing them with dental implants.
+Dr. Drew Shulman, your trusted Northeast Philadelphia dentist, will recommend filling gaps in your smile with dental implants.